geekrelief/gdnim/README.md

       self.fireTime = 0
 ```

 Finally, we have the `process` method.
-In Godot's Node class we have virtual functions https://docs.godotengine.org/en/stable/classes/class_node.html, like `_ready`, `_process`, `_input`, etc which a `godot-nim` processes using `method`.
+In Godot's Node class we have virtual functions https://docs.godotengine.org/en/stable/classes/class_node.html, like `_ready`, `_process`, `_input`, etc which `godot-nim` processes using `method`.
 Since nim does not allow underscores in front of identifiers, `godot-nim` automatically assumes methods are for virtual functions and binds the function with a prefixed underscore.

 Unfortunately, Godot is not consistent with its virtual function names, and sometimes you'll find a virtual function without a prefixed underscore.
 To export the method name "as is", add a `{.gdExport.}` pragma to the method.
 See `components/tools/main_screen.nim` for an example.